Stability and instability in saddle point dynamics -- Part I: Introduction

 Nevertheless, in broad classes of problems there are features that render the analysis of the asymptotic behaviour of gradient dynamics nontrivial.
 In particular, {even though} for a strictly concave-convex function convergence to a saddle point via gradient dynamics is ensured, {when this strictness is lacking,} convergence is not guaranteed and oscillatory solutions can occur.
 The existence of such oscillations has been reported in {various} applications \cite{arrow}, \cite{Paganini}, \cite{Holding-Lestas-CDC2013}, \cite{Goran}, however, an exact characterization {of their explicit form for a general concave-convex function, which leads also to a necessary and sufficient condition for their existence, has not been provided} in the literature and is one of the aims of Part~I of this work.

 Furthermore, when subgradient methods are used to restrict the dynamics in a convex domain (needed, e.g., in optimization problems), the dynamics become non-smooth in continuous-time.
 This increases significantly the complexity in the analysis as classical Lyapunov and LaSalle type techniques (e.g. \cite{khalil}) cannot be applied.
-This is also reflected in the alternative approach taken for the convergence proof in \cite{arrow} for subgradient dynamics applied to a strictly concave-convex Lagrangian with positivity constraints.
-Furthermore, an interesting recent {study \cite{Cherukuri-primal-dual} pointed} out that the invariance principle for hybrid automata in \cite{Hybrid} cannot be applied in this context, and gave an alternative proof, by means of Caratheodory's invariance principle, to the convergence result in \cite{arrow} mentioned above. { Convergence criteria for unconstrained gradient dynamics were also derived in \cite{cherukuri2017saddle} and under positivity constraints in \cite{cherukuri2016role}.
+This is also reflected in the alternative approach taken for the convergence proof in \cite{arrow} for subgradient dynamics applied to a strictly concave-convex Lagrangian with positivity constraints. \icl{From an early stage it has been noted in the literature that the right-hand side of (sub)gradient dynamics is monotone \cite{rockafellar1971saddle}.
+This has been exploited to derive convergence results under appropriate strictness in the concavity/convexity properties \cite{venets1985continuous}, \cite{goebel2017stability}.} \icl{In a more recent study \cite{Cherukuri-primal-dual} it was} pointed out that the invariance principle for hybrid automata in \cite{Hybrid} cannot be applied in this context, and gave an alternative proof, by means of Caratheodory's invariance principle, to the convergence result in \cite{arrow} mentioned above. { Convergence criteria for unconstrained gradient dynamics were also derived in \cite{cherukuri2017saddle} and under positivity constraints in \cite{cherukuri2016role}.
 In general, rigorously proving convergence for the subgradient method, even in what would naively appear to be simple cases, is a non-trivial problem, and requires much machinery from non-smooth analysis \cite{corts2008discontinuous, goebel2009hybrid}.}

 Our aim in this two part paper is to provide an explicit characterization of the asymptotic behaviour of continuous-time gradient {and subgradient dynamics applied to a general concave-convex function.
 Our analysis is carried out in a general setting, where the function with respect to which these dynamics are applied is not necessarily {strictly} concave-convex. {Furthermore, a general class of subgradient dynamics are considered, where trajectories are restricted in an arbitrary convex domain}.
-One of our main results is to show that despite the nonlinear and nonsmooth character of these dynamics their $\omega$-limit set is comprised of trajectories that solve explicit {\em linear} ODEs.}
+One of our main results is to show that despite the nonlinear and nonsmooth character of these dynamics their $\omega$-limit set is comprised of trajectories that solve explicit {\em linear}~ODEs.}